dpopchev/devbg2024/docs/presentation.md

 - `Gilded Rose` is a small inn ran by Allison
 - Trade finest goods on the side
-- Inventory system was implemented by Leeroy
+- Inventory system was implemented by a guy named Leeroy

 ## Software Crisis